The Definitive Guide to Partition Actions: Forcing the Sale of Jointly Owned Property

 - One or more co-owners want to sell the real property in question, but the other co-owners are refusing to sell.

 In most instances, it is impossible to divide real property fairly and equitably.
-For instance, how would one go about dividing a home?
+For instance, how would one go about dividing a single-family home?
 If one co-owner is seeking to sell a home and the other co-owner is seeking to keep it, the only reasonable approach would either be for the co-owner seeking to keep the home to buy out the other co-owner’s interest in the home or for the home to be sold and the proceeds from the sale to be divided equally between the co-owners.

 It is generally in the best interests of co-owners to reach an agreement about the use and/or disposal of real property independent of the court, since partition actions can get costly; however, when an agreement cannot be reached, forcing the sale of jointly owned property through a partition action may be the only option for the co-owners seeking to terminate their interests in the property.